MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 ## Requirements

-To develop Xamarin.Mac apps using the latest macOS APIs, you will need:
+Xamarin.Mac application development requires:

 - A Mac computer running macOS High Sierra (10.13) or higher.
 - [Xcode 9 or higher](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
-- The latest version of [Xamarin.Mac and Visual Studio for Mac](https://docs.microsoft.com/visualstudio/mac/installation).
+- The latest version of [Xamarin.Mac and Visual Studio for Mac](https://docs.microsoft.com/visualstudio/mac/installation/).

 To run an application built with Xamarin.Mac, you will need:

-- A Mac computer running Mac OS X 10.7 or greater.
+- A Mac computer running macOS 10.7 or greater.

 > [!WARNING]
 > The upcoming Xamarin.Mac 4.8 release will only support macOS 10.9 or higher.